Dormant Bank Account & What It Means For Your Business

 The bank account dormancy periods are listed below for all 50 states and Washington, D.C.

-Some states will have specific rules in addition to the dormancy period, so if you’re looking for more information, or are interested in reclaiming funds, visit the website of the Federal Deposit Insurance Corporation (FDIC) for its list of unclaimed property information or the National Association of Unclaimed Property Administrators (NAUPA) for unclaimed property links.
+Some states will have specific rules in addition to the dormancy period, so if you’re looking for more information or are interested in reclaiming funds, visit the website of the Federal Deposit Insurance Corporation (FDIC) for its list of unclaimed property information, the National Association of Unclaimed Property Administrators for unclaimed property links, or the Missing Money website.
 You can also contact your state’s treasurer’s office or your bank.

 Dormant business bank accounts occur less frequently than dormant personal bank accounts.
 The reason is simple: Businesses should have financial experts keeping track of where the company’s finances are located.
 It should be much more difficult for a business account to remain open, without transactions, for a long enough time for the account to become dormant.